 Where children have experienced abuse or neglect or other traumatic adverse childhood experiences (ACE's), this can have a lasting impact throughout their childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour, and education.

-If staff have a mental health concern about a child that they think may be a safeguarding concern they should talk to the DSL/DDSL in their own school immediately.
+If staff have a mental health concern about a child that they think may be a safeguarding concern they should talk to the DSL/DDSL immediately.